Updated on April 22, 2017, to include information from the director of the program, Jaelyn Eberle.

 Two respondents work in natural history museums, two are still in school, one works in a specialty museum, and one works in an academic museum or gallery.

 Five respondents’ work includes collections management, two includes curatorial duties, one includes registration and one respondent’s work includes education.

 - Graduate Assistant

 After browsing around the website and reading these responses, the program seems great for a self-motivated student who is interested in natural history museums.
 I like that the program requires electives outside of the museum realm.
 And I love that many of the respondents mentioned how supportive the faculty and staff are.
 I checked out the Professional Certificate quickly, and it sounds like it’s geared toward people already in the field or for those completing a master’s in a different program.

 Though it sounds like students receive graduate assistantships through the Museum of Natural History, I’m not sure how helpful it is on the financial side of the experience.
 For just the practical experience, the assistantship sounds fantastic.

-Update: The graduate assistantships offered in the Museum of Natural History are either 10 hours a week and covers 5 credits plus a stipend or are 20 hours a week and covers 8-9 credits plus a larger stipend.
+Update: The graduate assistantships offered in the Museum of Natural History are either 10 hours a week and covers 5 credits plus a stipend or are 20 hours a week and covers 9-18 credits (though the majority of students take only 9-10 per semester) plus a larger stipend.
 Most of the students are able to be placed at the Natural History Museum in graduate assistantships.
 Those that are not able to still receive scholarships for financial aid.